HelenaNN/sd-adaptation-energy/README.md

 - Hu et al., *LoRA: Low-Rank Adaptation of Large Language Models*, ICLR 2022
 - Gal et al., *An Image is Worth One Word: Personalizing Text-to-Image Generation using Textual Inversion*, ICLR 2023
 - Courty et al., *CodeCarbon: Estimate and Track Carbon Emissions from Machine Learning Computing*, 2023
+- von Platen et al., *Diffusers: State-of-the-art diffusion models*, Hugging Face, 2022 — [github.com/huggingface/diffusers](https://github.com/huggingface/diffusers)

 ---

 ## License

 MIT License

+The training scripts in `training/core/` are derived from Hugging Face Diffusers, which is distributed under the Apache License 2.0.
+Their original license headers and attribution should be kept.